 In addition, EWP students and alums published articles in journals such as Asian Philosophy, Journal of Analytical Psychology, Journal of Humanistic Psychology, International Journal of Transpersonal Studies, Psychosis, ReVision, Archai: The Journal of Archetypal Cosmology, Journal of East-West Psychology, Journal of Child and Family Studies, and Somatics, as well as became Associate Managing Editors and Book Review Editors with the International Journal of Transpersonal Studies.

 In recent years, EWP students were winners of numerous scholarships in support of their research, including the Cultural Integration Fellowship's Integral scholarship, the Esalen scholarship, the Kranske scholarship, The Student Alliance Scholarship for Social Justice Research, and the Baumann scholarship.
-(For more information about our community's professional achievements, see "EWP Academic News" and "Students and Alums," where this information is regularly posted and updated).
+(For more information about our community's professional achievements, see "EWP News" and "Students and Alumni," where this information is regularly posted and updated).